 What are some tips for riding in a Tuk-tuk?

 When riding in a Tuk-tuk in most places in the world, here are a few tips to make your ride more enjoyable and safe:

-- Be prepared to haggle for the price – In most places in the world and for most Tuk-tuk rides, you will need to haggle for the price.
+- Be prepared to haggle for the price – In most places in the world and for most Tuk-tuk rides, you will need to haggle.
 Depending on what we are doing with the Tuk-tuk, we may not haggle as hard as other times if I know the driver.
 But know the fair price you should be paying for the ride.

 - Avoid rush hour – If you are in a highly polluted city, which is like a lot of the cities around the world, especially in Asia, you may want to try to avoid a Tuk-tuk in rush hour as all you may do is sit in traffic with car exhaust being blown in your face and getting into your hair and eyes.

-What is the difference between an E-Tuk or a Tuk-tuk?
+What is the difference between an E-Tuk and a Tuk-tuk?

 An E-Tuk is a term that is now used for an electric Tuk-tuk.
 These E-Tuks are all-electric three-wheeled vehicles that have a zero-emissions footprint.
-A Tuk-tuk is similar to an E-Tuk in that it is also a three-wheeled vehicle, but Tuk-tuks usually run by gas or LPG gas and are not an all-electric vehicle like the E-Tuk.
+A Tuk-tuk is similar to an E-Tuk in that it is also a three-wheeled vehicle, but Tuk-tuks are usually run on gas or LPG gas and are not all-electric vehicles like the E-Tuk.